ronaldbosma/InstallNetCoreRuntimeAndHostingTask/README.md

 That task does not use PowerShell remoting so it will download and install .NET Core on the server where the task is run.

+### Does it uninstall older versions of .NET Core?

+No. It does not.

 ### What to do when I get an error downloading the installer?

 In some cases you might get an error like the one below because the task is unable to download the installer.